arepetti/ingest/docs/client/api.md

 - **Source.** Submissions are tagged with a source so policies can target manual vs. API traffic.
 Direct API calls default to `Api`; the admin console tags its own writes as `Manual`.
 You can override with the optional `X-Ingest-Source: api|manual` header, but you normally shouldn't.
 - **Re-submitting.** Re-sending data for a window that already has a submission replaces it and, when approval applies, resets it to `Pending` — even if the previous one was approved.
 Editing an approved submission therefore removes it from reporting until it's approved again.
 - **Approving** is an admin/approver action and is not part of the service-facing API.

 ---

+## Drafts (optional)

+A **draft** is a work-in-progress submission you can save and come back to later without it counting as a real submission — useful when a report can't be completed in one call (you're waiting on a number, or several people fill in different parts).
+Drafts work the same whether or not the approval workflow is enabled.

+- **Saving.** Pass `?draft=true` on `POST /api/submissions` (new draft) or `PUT /api/submissions/{id}` (re-save an existing draft).
+Validation is **relaxed**: each value you *did* send must still be the right type and within its declared `min`/`max`, length and `regexPattern`, but required values may be missing, the one-per-cadence-window check is skipped, and the conditional-display (`Enabled if` / `Visible if`), per-value, schema-level and warning rules don't run.
+- **Out of reporting.** A draft is held out of the OData feed, Explore and `/api/me/status` — and out of the accepted/pending webhooks — exactly like a submission [awaiting approval](../admin-user-guide/approval-process.md#the-lifecycle).
+The approval policy isn't resolved until you publish.
+- **Publishing.** Replace the draft with `?draft=false` (the default) — `PUT /api/submissions/{id}` without the flag publishes it.
+The full validation pipeline runs, and on success it becomes a normal submission (entering approval if a policy applies).
+- **No going back.** Once a submission is published it **cannot** be returned to draft — a `draft=true` replacement of a published submission is rejected with a 400.
+Clone it into a fresh draft instead (an admin-console action; see [submissions.md § Cloning into a new submission](../admin-user-guide/submissions.md#cloning-into-a-new-submission)).
+- **Telling drafts apart.** `GET /api/submissions/{id}` carries an `isDraft` flag, and `GET /api/submissions?draft=true|false` filters the listing.

+The full operator-facing walkthrough is in [submissions.md § Saving a draft](../admin-user-guide/submissions.md#saving-a-draft).

+---